- Prayer and Worship

 Read the full text of some of the powerful speeches delivered and see news coverage on our 50th anniversary landing page.

-Since the 1960’s, following Vatican II, breakthrough agreements have been reached between Catholics and other communions including a statement on Baptism, Eucharist, and Ministry.
-A joint statement on the doctrine of justification was similarly released between Catholics and Lutherans.
+Since joining the ecumenical movement, breakthrough agreements have been reached between Catholics and other communions including statements on Baptism, Eucharist, Ministry, and Justification.

 By accepting this message, you will be leaving the website of the